allenai/allennlp-demo/README.md

 You can find more information about the front end creation at the bottom of the README.

-# Adding a New Interpretation Method
+## Adding a New Interpretation Method

 Here we describe the steps to add a new interpretation/attack method to AllenNLP, as well as how to create the corresponding front-end visualization.

 We will walk through adding the [SmoothGrad](https://arxiv.org/abs/1706.03825) gradient-based interpretation method from scratch.
 We will first modify the [AllenNLP repo](https://github.com/allenai/allennlp) to create the interpretation method.
 Then, we will  modify the [AllenNLP Demo](https://github.com/allenai/allennlp-demo) repo to create the front-end visualization.

-## Instructions
 1. Fork and clone [AllenNLP](https://github.com/allenai/allennlp#installing-from-source) and install it from source using `pip install --editable`, so that the library is editable.

 2. The interpretations live inside `allennlp/allennlp/interpret`.
 Create a new file for your interpretation method inside that folder, e.g., `allennlp/allennlp/interpret/saliency_interpreters/smooth_gradient.py`.
 Now, implement the code for your interpretation method.
 In SmoothGrad's case, we average the over many noisy versions of the input.
 As a guide, you can copy another method's code (e.g., Integrated Gradient at `allennlp/allennlp/interpret/saliency_interpreters/integrated_gradient.py`) and modify it accordingly.
 The general structure for the file is: